DenisNasution/GwmMedanDealer/README.md

-# 🚗 Car Sales Agent Website
+# 🚗 GWM Car Sales Agent Website

 A modern and responsive **GWM Sales Agent Web Application** that enables car dealers or agents to showcase, manage, and sell vehicles efficiently.
 Built using **Next TypeScript** .